SoberGrim/ObjectSizeCalculator/README.md

 In Java 8 (until Java 11) there is a nice method _'getObjectSize'_ in _'jdk.nashorn.internal.ir.debug.ObjectSizeCalculator'_ class.<br>
 (part of the Nashorn JavaScript engine, added in Java 8 and depricated in Java 11)<br>
 <br>
-Here is an example, showing how to get exact byte size of a single Integer in any JCF class.
+Here is an example, showing how to get exact byte size of a single Integer in any JCF class (or a deep size of any other object in Java)

 # Summary for x64 system:
 (a single +1 Integer element costs):